hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/08/12] Now we support **RoPE scaling** to extend the context length of the LLaMA models.
+Try `--rope_scaling linear` argument in training and `--rope_scaling dynamic` argument at inference to extrapolate the position embeddings.

 [23/08/11] Now we support **[DPO training](https://arxiv.org/abs/2305.18290)** for instruction-tuned models.
 See [this example](#dpo-training) to train your models (experimental feature).

 [23/08/03] Now we support training the **Qwen-7B** model in this repo.
 Try `--model_name_or_path Qwen/Qwen-7B-Chat` and `--lora_target c_attn` arguments to train the Qwen-7B model.
 Remember to use `--template chatml` argument when you are using the Qwen-7B-Chat model.